 While Gore-Tex is patented by the Gore-Tex brand, which then partners up with different outdoor clothing brands which use Gore-Tex in their products, a lot of those same brands, and others, have developed their own fabric technologies.

 Such is the case with Texapore, which is created by Jack Wolfskin, the German brand that is frequently part of our selections and reviews.

 Jack Wolfskin is quite popular in Germany and in the past few years has also gained popularity in other countries.
 Texapore was developed by the brand in order to allow them to create performance clothing that provides great weather protection as well as breathability.

 Related: The Best Jack Wolfskin Jackets for your Outdoor Adventures

 Texapore, as a fabric technology, is designed to be windproof, waterproof, and breathable, qualities that vary depending on the performance option.
 It also comes with DWR-coating, which helps the fabric repel water and further decrease the risk of it wetting out.

 We are jumping straight to the performance options it comes in as there are several:

-- Texapore – this is the original and classic option, which is full wind and waterproof and mildly breathable.
+- Texapore – this is the original and classic option, which is fully wind and waterproof, and mildly breathable.

 - Texapore O2+ – similar to the classic option, but it breathes better.